 - Learn Business Skills

-Understanding Processes and Procedures for Storing and Retrieving Information
+Understanding Processes for Storing and Retrieving Information

 - Health and safety records must be retained permanently

-- Accounts records must be kept for between three and six years, depending on type of organisation
+- Accounts records must be kept for between three and six years, depending on the type of organisation

-- Use external and internal audits
+- Utilizing external and internal audits

-Information that is irrelevant, out of date or inaccurate may be deleted.
+Information that is irrelevant, out of date, or inaccurate may be deleted.

 Information in archived files may only be deleted when their retention period is up.
-Personal Data shall be retained no longer than necessary.
-Disposing of personal data when no longer needed reduces the risk that it will become inaccurate, out of date or irrelevant.
+Personal data shall be retained no longer than necessary.
+Disposing of personal data when no longer needed reduces the risk that it will become inaccurate, out of date, or irrelevant.

 Problems that may occur in information systems and ways to resolve them include: